PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 19:49:27
+Last updated: 2024-04-05 19:50:01
-Random Quote: Reality is more than neurons firing around in your brain.
-Reality is not what's on the inside.
-It's what's happening on the outside. - Daniel Solace
+Random Quote: After all, what’s more human than the fight for survival? - Tokyo